-A provider may request a paper copy of a fee schedule by calling Provider Services or by sending a written request using the Maximum Allowable Fee Schedule Order Form.
+A provider may request a paper copy of a fee schedule by calling Provider Services.

 Providers may call Provider Services in the following cases:

 - Internet access is not available. - There is uncertainty as to which fee schedule should be used. - The appropriate fee schedule cannot be found on the Portal. - To determine coverage or maximum allowable fee of procedure codes not appearing on a fee schedule.